VIP Panel 1: Importance of Satellite Communication SatCOM in a disruptive Era

 ComingDan is a member of Tau Beta Pi and Eta Kappa Nu engineering societies.
 He has been granted four US Patents and is a Lockheed Martin Certified Program Manager.

-VIP Panel 3: Proliferated LEO and NEO systems
+VIP Panel 3: Proliferated LEO and MEO systems

 Date: Thursday, November 2, 2023